wilfredor/spaceinvaders/README.md

 A JavaScript/canvas clone of Space Invaders, the 1978 arcade video game designed by Tomohiro Nishikado.

-## gh-pages branch

-This is the `gh-pages` branch, it is for the website located at http://wilfredor.github.io/spaceinvaders.

-You can switch to this directory using `git checkout gh-pages` if you're using the command line interface for git.

 ## How to play

 You can either play online: